 - Creation of a Reporting on Religion Toolkit

 The online training course will be offered in five languages: English, Urdu, Hindi, Tamil and Sinhalese.
-Applications are now closed.
+The deadline to apply to participate in this course is March, 1 2023.

 More about this program